dayton-outar/shillings/docs/ANALYSIS/README.md

 Once the _dividend yeild_ is high and the business can be sustained for a long period of time, it is a pretty attractive prospect for investors.

+## Going Public

+There are different methods by which companies can go public, meaning they offer their shares to the public and get listed on a stock exchange.
+Let's break down each method:

+### 1. **Initial Public Offering (IPO):**
+   - **What It Is**: An Initial Public Offering (IPO) is the most common method for a company to go public.
+In an IPO, a company sells a portion of its shares to the public for the first time.
+   - **Process**:
+     - The company works with investment banks to underwrite the offering.
+     - A prospectus is issued, detailing the company’s financials, business model, risks, and the price range for the shares.
+     - Investors can subscribe to the IPO, and shares are allocated based on demand.
+     - Once the shares are sold, the company’s stock begins trading on a public exchange.
+   - **Purpose**: The main goal of an IPO is to raise capital for the company to fund expansion, pay off debt, or invest in new projects.
+It also allows early investors and company insiders to sell their shares, potentially realizing significant profits.

+### 2. **Listing by Introduction:**
+   - **What It Is**: Listing by Introduction is a method where a company becomes publicly traded without raising new capital or issuing new shares.
+   - **Process**:
+     - The company’s existing shares are listed on a stock exchange.
+     - There’s no public offering or issuance of new shares, meaning no money is raised in the process.
+     - This method is typically used when a company already has a broad shareholder base, or when a private company wants to go public without changing its capital structure.
+   - **Purpose**: It allows the company to gain the benefits of being publicly listed, such as increased visibility and liquidity for existing shareholders, without the complexities and costs associated with an IPO.

+### 3. **Offer by Tender:**
+   - **What It Is**: In an Offer by Tender, potential investors are invited to submit bids for the shares they wish to purchase.
+   - **Process**:
+     - The company sets a minimum price for the shares.
+     - Investors submit their bids, stating how many shares they want to buy and the price they are willing to pay.
+     - The company then allocates shares based on these bids, typically starting with the highest bids and working downwards until all the shares are sold.
+   - **Purpose**: This method can help the company achieve the best possible price for its shares by allowing the market to determine their value through competitive bidding.

+### 4. **Offer for Sale:**
+   - **What It Is**: In an Offer for Sale, existing shareholders sell their shares to the public, rather than the company issuing new shares.
+   - **Process**:
+     - A prospectus is issued to potential investors, detailing the number of shares available and the price.
+     - The shares are then sold to the public, and the proceeds go to the existing shareholders rather than the company itself.
+   - **Purpose**: This method is often used by private equity firms or other major shareholders who want to exit their investment in the company by selling their shares to the public.

+### 5. **Placement:**
+   - **What It Is**: In a Placement, the company sells its shares directly to a select group of investors, such as institutional investors, rather than offering them to the general public.
+   - **Process**:
+     - Shares are placed with large investors like mutual funds, pension funds, or wealthy individuals.
+     - The price is usually negotiated directly with these investors, often at a discount to the current market price to entice them to buy.
+   - **Purpose**: Placement is a quicker and often less expensive method of raising capital compared to a full public offering, as it involves fewer regulatory hurdles and lower marketing costs.

+### Summary:
+Each of these methods provides a different way for a company to go public or for existing shareholders to sell their shares.
+The choice of method depends on the company’s goals, the need for capital, the existing ownership structure, and market conditions.
+An IPO is the most well-known method, but Listing by Introduction, Offer by Tender, Offer for Sale, and Placement offer alternative routes with their own advantages and drawbacks.

 ## News

 _News_ can be crucial to investors but what they look for are [corporate actions](./ACTIONS.md) that will affect the stock in a _bullish_ or _bearish_ way.
 Will stock price go up based on a particular news?
 Or will go down?
 Or will is this news _neutral_ meaning it does not affect _price movement_?

 News can be crucial, especially to investors that lean more towards _Technical Analysis_.

+According to _A Guide to Jamaica Securities Market_ published by the Jamaica Stock Exchange,

+> The decision to buy or sell depends on the investor's overall opinion as to the future prospects of a company's shares.
+This opinion is formed and influenced by factors such as the company's growth prospects; the type of industry, individual and corporate taxes and capital market conditions.[^1]

+Observing the human and social behaviour of investors will reveal that the perception of the ongoing stories being told by a public company affects decision-making.

+The mentioned guide elaborates further on such stories as it states,

+> While a company's past performance is important, even more important are its future prospects.
+A company that has not been making money might turn around, perhaps under ***new management***, after increasing its efficiency or by ***developing an innovative new product***.
+Likewise, just because a company has made money in the past does not mean it will continue to do so.
+Perhaps the company's successful ***CEO is retiring***, the company is ***defending a big lawsuit***, ***workers are threatening to strike*** or ***competition has heightened***.
+Announcements along these lines could mean the company's future is uncertain or negative.
+A report that an individual or a company is trying to ***buy another business*** usually increases that business' stock prices.
+That's because the purchaser has to buy a majority of the stock to gain control of the company.
+To do so, the suitor must persuade stockholders to sell their stock by offering an attractive price for their shares.[^1]

 ## Conclusion